-Variation: have students write one thing they love about the holidays on their papers before balling them up.
-After the snowball fight, each student must pick up a snowball, unball it, and find the person who is originally belonged to.
+Variation: Have students write one thing they love about the holidays on their papers before balling them up.
+After the snowball fight, each student must pick up a snowball, unball it, and find the person to whom it originally belonged.

-Students mill around the classroom until the teacher calls out, "3 presents under the tree!"
-Student must then quickly get into groups of 4 with one student standing straight up with hand together over his head (like a tree) and the other 3 students crouching around him like presents.
+Students mill around the classroom until the teacher calls out, “Three presents under the tree!”
+Student must then quickly get into groups of four with one student standing straight up with hands together over his head (like a tree) and the other three students crouching around him like presents.
 Play several rounds and change the number of presents for each round.
 You may also want to make a rule that you cannot be the tree twice in a row.
 For the last round, it is fun to have all of your students be presents (and interesting to see which student gets to be the tree).

 Christmas Would You Rather